An artists’ book by Clifton Meador

-I was, like so many other people, stuck during the Pandemic.
-In addition to the relentless doom-scrolling of reading mortality figures, I spent time looking at the websites of museums I could no longer visit.
+I was, like so many other people, stuck at home during the Pandemic.
+In addition to the relentless doom-scrolling of reading infection and mortality figures, I spent time looking at the websites of museums I could no longer visit.

-One site was particularly well-designed and user-friendly, the Rijksmuseum in Amsterdam.
-As I clicked through the images of paintings, furniture, flatware, guns, metalwork, object de virtu, coins, glass, and silver, I started thinking about the Netherlands in the seventeenth century and the vast wealth that was evidenced in the Rijksmuseum’s collections.
+One site was particularly well designed and user-friendly: the Rijksmuseum in Amsterdam.
+As I clicked through the images of paintings, furniture, flatware, guns, metalwork, objets de vertu, coins, glass, and silver, I started thinking about the Netherlands in the 17th century and the vast wealth that was evidenced in the Rijksmuseum’s collections.
 I started reading about the Dutch East India company.

-The so-called Dutch golden age of the 17th century contained massive contradictions: a society that exported extensive, violent colonialism, and at the same time supported many creative practitioners, allowed relative freedom of the press, and provided tolerance for some level of dissent.
-In this project I focused on using the collection of the Rijksmuseum to suggest this contradiction and to tell, only using objects from this collection, the story of the birth of the VOC and the resultant wealth of the Dutch Republic.
-My goal was to show how luxury goods, still lives, metal work, objet d’art, and weapons, were the product of an extractive colonialism.
+The so-called Dutch Golden Age of the 17th century contained massive contradictions: a society that exported extensive, violent colonialism, while at the same time supporting many creative practitioners, allowing relative freedom of the press, and providing tolerance for some level of dissent.
+In this project I focused on using the collection of the Rijksmuseum to suggest this contradiction and to tell, using only objects from this collection, the story of the birth of the VOC and the resultant wealth of the Dutch Republic.
+My goal was to show how luxury goods, still life paintings, metal work, objets d’art, portraits, and weapons were the product of an extractive colonialism.

-My strategy was to color-separate the high-resolution images from the Rijksmuseum and then recombine images of these objects, to create representations that do not represent anything —an illusion of inchoate, richly crafted objects.
-The introductory section of the book presents the charter of the VOC, presents some of the conflict surrounding the Dutch presence in the East Indies in the form of contemporary title pages, and then subsequent sections of the book suggests the resultant wealth this colonial project produced.
-The final section of the book presents chimerical portraits—images of people from the 17th century recombined to make illusory people—overprinted with engraving from the 17th century that document some of the violence associated with the VOC.
+My strategy was to color-separate the high-resolution files downloaded from the Rijksmuseum and then to recombine the images of these objects, to create representations that do not illustrate any one thing—an illusion of inchoate, but richly crafted, possessions.
+The introductory section of the book presents the charter of the VOC and reveals some of the conflict surrounding the Dutch presence in the East Indies in the form of contemporaneous title pages; subsequent sections of the book suggest the resultant wealth this colonial project produced.
+The final section of the book presents chimerical portraits—images of affluent Dutch people from the 17th century, recombined to make composite images of people who never existed—that are then overprinted with engravings from the 17th century that document some of the violence associated with the VOC.

-I imagined this project as a museum catalog gone completely wrong: reproductions mangled, images misregistered, odd fragments of images recombined from wildly different sources, cropped badly and colors transformed into something from a hallucination.
-I imagined that in this catalog all text, including the so-important informative, locating captions for the images would be removed.
-Gone would be the gallant, constraining histories provided by any museum, normally present in the image descriptions, but now entirely absent.
+I imagined this project as a museum catalog gone completely wrong: reproductions mangled, images misregistered, odd fragments recombined from wildly different sources, cropped badly, with colors transformed into something from a hallucination.
+I imagined that in this catalog all text—including the vitally important informative, contextualizing captions for the images—would be removed.
+Gone would be the gallant, abridged histories provided by any museum, normally present in the image descriptions, but now entirely absent.
 The reader would be left to construct their own narrative from this unreal evidence.

-And my hope is that the evidence of this museum catalog is so unreliable, so tainted by its own distorted agenda, that the reader is left with nothing other than a vague impression of a horrific cataclysm swimming around illusory objects of great beauty and virtue.
+And my hope is that the evidence of this museum catalog is so unreliable, so tainted by its own distorted agenda, that the reader is left with nothing other than a vague impression of a horrific cataclysm swimming around illusory objects of great beauty, virtue, and price.

 Unseparated images from pages 76-77.
 This spread was printed in Pantone 801, Pantone 806, Pantone 810, and two different black inks.